 Why Do You Want Your Ex-Boyfriend Back?

-Some of the most common reasons why we want to get back together with our ex-boyfriends are:
+Some of the most common reasons why women want to get back together with their ex-boyfriends are:

 1) I Feel Like He Is My Whole Life and I Can’t Live Without Him